+Financial Statement Presentation

-Financial Statement Presentation: The financial statements report the changes in and totals of each net asset class based on the existence of donor restrictions, as applicable.
+The financial statements report the changes in and totals of each net asset class based on the existence of donor restrictions, as applicable.
 Net assets are classified as without donor restrictions or with donor restrictions and are detailed as follows:

-Net assets without donor restrictions are net assets that are not subject to donor-imposed restrictions and may be expended for any purpose in performing the primary objectives of the Organization.
+Net Assets Without Donor Restrictions - Net assets that are not subject to donorimposed restrictions and may be expended for any purpose in performing the primary objectives of the Organization.
 Net assets without donor restrictions are comprised of Board designated and undesignated amounts.
-As of June 30, 2023 and 2022, board designated net assets consist of \$14,886,883 and \$12,924,834, respectively, designated for an endowment created during the year ended June 30, 2017.
+As of June 30, 2024 and 2023, board designated net assets consist of \$19,215,125 and \$14,886,883, respectively, designated for an endowment created during the year ended June 30, 2017.

-Net assets with donor restrictions are net assets subject to stipulations imposed by donors and grantors.
+Net Assets With Donor Restrictions - Net assets subject to stipulations imposed by donors and grantors.
 Some donor restrictions are temporary in nature and will be met by the passage of time or the actions of the Organization.
 Other donor restrictions are perpetual in nature, where the donor has stipulated the funds be maintained in perpetuity.
-As of June 30, 2023 and 2022, purpose or time restricted net assets consisted of donor restricted funds designated for various programs and unspent endowment earnings.
+As of June 30, 2024 and 2023, purpose or time restricted net assets consisted of donor restricted funds designated for various programs and unspent endowment earnings.

-Cash and Cash Equivalents: Cash and cash equivalents consist of bank deposits in accounts that are federally insured up to \$250,000.
+Cash and Cash Equivalents

+Cash and cash equivalents consist of bank deposits in accounts that are federally insured up to \$250,000.
+At times, the Organization may have cash balances in excess of the FDIC coverage.
+Management regularly monitors the financial condition of the institutions they partner with and believe the risk of loss is minimal.
 Additionally, for purposes of the statements of cash flows, the Organization considers all highly liquid investments of operating cash purchased with an original maturity of three months or less to be cash equivalents.